 Over its decade-plus of operations, the ABMI has generated a comprehensive dataset on Alberta’s species, their habitats, and the extent and type of human footprint across the province.
 With this information, the ABMI has developed analyses to predict species' relative abundances and examine species' responses to vegetation and soil types, as well as human footprint in Alberta.
 These methods have been applied to hundreds of species; this profile provides summary results for one.

 Forested Region - Species Habitat Association Graph: Predicted species relative abundance (bars) as a function of vegetation and human footprint type in the forested region.
-Dots are added to forest types where harvesting occurs and show the predicted species abundance in cutblocks of various ages.
+Dots are added to forest types where harvesting occurs and show the predicted species abundance in harvested stands of various ages.
 Vertical lines represent 90% confidence intervals.

 Linear Footprint Graph: Species relative abundance predicted for habitat with no human footprint compared to habitat in which 10% of the area is converted to either soft or hard linear footprint.